Planet School Economics

 The high cost of education is a social ill.

-We believe that exceptional private education should not be the exclusive province of the wealthy.
 We believe in meritocracy and rewarding students for their ideas, their hard work, and their accomplishments, not the accomplishments of their parents.
-While it is true that many elite schools derive their exclusive appeal from the wealth of their student families, we believe that the projects Planet School students will complete and share with the public—”Wow, high school students did this?!
-I want to go to that school”—will very quickly eclipse any value we might have accrued from charging $56,000/year, the average tuition cost of the top 50 private high schools in America in 2024.
-Trading exorbitant tuition for institutional prestige is a Faustian bargain we decline to make.
+While it is true that many elite schools derive their exclusive appeal from the wealth of their student families, trading exorbitant tuition for institutional prestige is a Faustian bargain we decline to make.
+We believe that the projects Planet School students complete and share with the public will speak for themselves.

 Curriculum authenticity is enhanced.